ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 {: screen}

 {: tsCauses}
-The IAM API key or the IBM Cloud infrastructure (SoftLayer) API key that is stored in the `storage-secret-store` Kubernetes secret of your cluster  does not have all the required permissions to provision persistent storage.
+The IAM API key or the IBM Cloud infrastructure API key that is stored in the `storage-secret-store` Kubernetes secret of your cluster  does not have all the required permissions to provision persistent storage.

 {: tsResolve}
-1. Retrieve the IAM key or IBM Cloud infrastructure (SoftLayer) API key that is stored in the `storage-secret-store` Kubernetes secret of your cluster and verify that the correct API key is used.
+1. Retrieve the IAM key or IBM Cloud infrastructure API key that is stored in the `storage-secret-store` Kubernetes secret of your cluster and verify that the correct API key is used.
    ```
    kubectl get secret storage-secret-store -n kube-system -o yaml | grep slclient.toml: | awk '{print $2}' | base64 --decode
    ```